 - Programs - A computer is also needed to run scripts and programs.
 For example, a search engine, shopping cart, or forum are all examples of programs that need a computer.

 - Services - Other services like e-mail, FTP, and SSH also require a computer or are daemons on the web server.

-The medical field is another place where computers are vital and used every day.
-Below are some examples of how computers help those in the medical field.
+The medical, or health care, field is another place where computers are vital and used every day.
+Below are examples of how computers help those in the medical field.